nicholaswmin/fsm/README.md

 [^2]: FSMs are rare but perfect candidates for *inheritance* because usually
       something `is-an` FSM.
-      Javascript doesn't support *multiple inheritance* so inheriting `FSM` would create problems when inheriting other behaviours.
+      However, Javascript doesn't support *multiple inheritance* so inheriting `FSM` would create issues when inheriting other behaviours.

       *Composition* is also problematic since it namespaces the behaviour, causing it to lose it's expressiveness.